Optical Sensors and Spectroscopy

 - Separation of plastics using Hyper Spectral Imaging.

 In the field of spectroscopy, Fraunhofer IPMS develops very compact spectrometers as well as systems for hyper-spectral imaging.
 The crucial component here is the Fraunhofer IPMS-developed micro scanning mirror with an applied diffraction grating.
-Through the mechanical movement of the mirrors the detector can be reduced by one dimension.
-This offers significant cost advantages in wavelength ranges (e.g. within NIR above 1100 nm) where, instead of inexpensive silicon detectors, costly III-V semiconductors must be used.
+By the mechanical movement of the mirrors the detector can be reduced by one dimension.
+This offers significant cost advantages in wavelength ranges (e.g. within NIR above 1100 nm) where, instead of inexpensive silicon detectors, costly III-V semiconductors have to be used otherwise.